kaihouguide/the_ULTIMATE_android_mining_setup/README.md

 1. Open **Accessibility Settings** and give it all permissions needed.
 2. Then go to **OCR Settings** and choose the OCR language as **Japanese**.
-3. Next, **Manage Dictionaries** and load in your Yomitan dictionary zips.
+3. Next, go to **Manage Dictionaries** and load in your Yomitan dictionary zips.
 4. Last step: configure **AnkiDroid** to your deck and mining note.
 I use Lapis, and this is how I set it up:

     ![Screenshot](./Screenshot_2025-06-23-13-00-27-683_com.abaga129.tekisuto.jpg)